tshino/vscode-kb-macro/DESIGN.md

 However, we can't associate every possible keystroke by defining a single keybinding rule (imagine kind of using wildcard `"key": "*"`).

 So we end up defining a bunch of wrapper keybindings to capture the whole set of the default keybindings of VS Code.

+## Capturing typed characters

+On VS Code, typed characters in text editors are treated differently than other keystrokes.
+We don't put every possible character in the keybindings.
+When you type characters in a text editor, for each character, the `type` build-in command is invoked internally.
+The `type` command performs inserting each character into the document.

+As far as I know, an extension is allowed to override the `type` built-in command using `vscode.commands.registerCommand` API.
+Actually, the VSCodeVim extension seems to do that to customize the behavior for typed characters.

+It was not clear whether overriding the `type` command to capture typed characters is a good way for this extension.
+Especially if we use this extension combined with another extension that is overriding the `type` command, there will be a conflict, and probably they will not work correctly.

+So this extension took another way to capture typed characters.
+That is to listen to the events on changes on the text document.
+Basically this is possible through the `vscode.workspace.onDidChangeTextDocument` event.